 Money earned from existing subscribers directly contributes to your MRR.
 By encouraging customers to upgrade to a higher subscription tier or purchase additional products, you can get more value from the same number of customers.
 You’ve already spent time and energy cultivating these customers, and you know they like you - maybe they would be interested in additional product or services.
 Can’t hurt to try!
 Note: Depending on your business (B2B or B2C) your tactics will be different.
 You also may require a slightly different skill set - in the B2B universe this may mean having a Customer Success team focused on upselling.
 In B2C it may mean specific promotions via email.
 There is no one size fits all approach- spend the time to figure out what adjacent products and methods work best for your business.
 It’s worth it!

 Encouraging more customer engagement can extend your customer lifetime value [CLTV] and increase your MRR.
 The more customers you retain for the long haul, the more revenue sources you can forecast.
 Are you engaging with customers on a regular basis?
 What is your email strategy?
 Do you communicate with them where they live?
-Social Media?
+Social media?
 Elsewhere?
 Do you measure engagement?
 You’ve spent time and energy finding customers - it’s smart business to hold them close.
 If customer retention is unusually low, you may need to re-examine your pricing structure or product market fit.
 Engagement isn't only the purview of marketing.
-Are you ready focusing energy on customer success post-sale?
+Are you focusing energy on customer success post-sale?
 Maybe it’s time.
+Features like free shipping, subscription flexibility, self-management and inventory status availability are important to consumers, according to our November 2022 Subscription Commerce Conversion Index.

 Churn can be caused by a number of factors.
 However, before you dig too deep, a simple way to reduce churn may be right in front of you; implement a delinquent credit card dunning system.
 Roughly 20-40% of churn is actually because of failed credit cards.
 That’s simply leaving money on the table if the reason you are losing this revenue is because of a customer’s expired credit card.
 Be proactive and put a dunning system in place (humblebrag: sticky.io’s Account Updater feature handles this for you!).